 3. The battery warning light on your dashboard comes on

 When that pesky battery symbol lights up on your dashboard then it suggests there’s a fault in your alternator, battery or electrical system.
-All of which means your car won’t be charging itself properly while you’re driving and there’s probably going to be a flat battery at some point in your future.
+That means your car won’t be charging itself properly while you’re driving and there’s probably going to be a flat battery at some point in the future.

 4. Your car’s start-stop function stops working